Skip to Main Content

 • Cost: Underpinning can be a significant investment.
 The cost depends on various factors, including the size of the project, the chosen underpinning method, and the extent of the foundation issues.
 It’s essential to budget accordingly and consider the long-term benefits when evaluating the cost.

-• Disruption: Underpinning involves excavation and construction work around your home’s foundation.
+• Moderate Disruption: Underpinning involves excavation and construction work around your home’s foundation.
 This process can cause disruptions to your daily life, such as noise, dust, and restricted access to certain areas of your property.

 • Time-Consuming: Underpinning is not a quick fix.
 It requires careful planning, engineering assessments, obtaining necessary permits, and executing the construction process.
 Homeowners should have realistic expectations regarding the timeframe involved.